ikossaczky/invoice-parsing/docs/invoice_parsing.md

 - name:
    - invoice_database.db
 - We store the final invoice data in a database:
-   - file_name: str
+   - FILE_NAME: str
-   - ingestion_time: timestamp
+   - INGESTION_TIME: timestamp
+   - PROCESSED_ITEM_DESCRIPTION: str
-   - processed_item_description: str
+   - RAW_ITEM_DESCRIPTION: str
-   - raw_item_description: str
+   - EXTRACTION_METHOD: str (VECTORSTORE or LLM)

-- one row is one item, but given filename and ingestion_time, obviously correspinds to several rows
+- one row is one item, but given FILE_NAME and INGESTION_TIME, obviously correspinds to several rows

 ## Code structure
 - Make the code structure modular.